-1. Development Stage Company; Limited Operating History; Significant Cumulative Operating Losses.
+1. Development Stage Company; Limited Operating History; Significant Cumulative Operating Losses; Auditor Report Modification for Going Concern.
 Since its founding in January 1992, the Company has been in the development stage and has been engaged almost exclusively in research and development activities focused on designing, developing, and marketing its credit card activated control systems.
-From inception through June 30, 1996 the Company has generated funds primarily through the sales of its securities and unless and until the Company generates sufficient revenues from operations, its existence may be dependent on the ability to continue to raise capital.
+From inception through June 30, 1996 the Company has generated funds primarily through the sales of its securities.
+The auditor ' \ report includes a modification that indicates that the Company's existence may be dependent on its ability to continue to raise capital and generate sufficient revenue from operations.
 See "Financial Statements."
 The Company installed its first product, the Golfer's OasisTM in June 1994.
 This product line did not achieve the anticipated market acceptance and was also very capital intensive.
 There are currently only 2 units in operation and net revenues through June 30, 1996 were nominal.
-The Credit Card Copy ExpressTM was first installed in January 1995, and as of June 1996, there were only 77 units in operation and net revenues therefrom were nominal.
+The Credit Card Copy ExpressTM was first installed in January 1995, and as of June 30, 1996, there were only 77 units in operation and net revenues therefrom were nominal.
 The Credit Card Vending ExpressTM was first installed in March 1995, and as of June 30, 1996 there were only 6 units in operation and net revenues were nominal.
 The Company's Credit Card Debit ExpressTM was first installed in April 1995, and as of June 30, 1996, there were only 24 units in operation and net revenues were nominal.
 The Credit Card Computer ExpressTM was first installed in April 1996, and as of June 30, 1996, there were only 21 units in operation and net revenues were nominal.

-For its fiscal years ended June 30, 1994, and June 30, 1995, the Company incurred operating losses of \$1,244,117 and \$1,645,750, respectively.
-For the nine months ended March 31, 1996, the Company incurred an operating loss of \$1,696,410.
-From its inception on January 16, 1992 through March 31, 1996, the Company has incurred operating losses of \$5,487,672.
-The Company anticipates that for the three months ended June 30, 1996, it will incur an operating loss of approximately \$755,000 and for the year ended June 30, 1996, losses are anticipated to be approximately \$2,400,000.
+For its fiscal years ended June 30, 1994, June 30, 1995, and June 30, 1996, the Company incurred operating losses of \$1,244,117, \$1,645,750 and \$2,451,697, respectively.
+From its inception on January 16, 1992 through June 30, 1996, the Company has incurred operating losses of \$6,242,959.
 Such operating losses are anticipated to continue into fiscal 1997.
 See "Management's Discussion And Analysis of Financial Condition And Results of Operations."